NXT TakeOver: Chicago: Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.

 At TakeOver: Orlando, Bobby Roode retained the NXT Championship over Shinsuke Nakamura.
-The following Wednesday on NXT, Roode came out and insulted Nakamura.
+On the April 19 episode of NXT, Roode came out and insulted Nakamura.
 Hideo Itami interrupted Roode's speech, slapped him and attacked him with a GTS.
-The following week on NXT, general manager William Regal made a title match between the two official for TakeOver: Chicago.
+The following week, general manager William Regal made a title match between the two official for TakeOver: Chicago.

 Asuka successfully defended the NXT Women's Championship against Ember Moon at TakeOver: Orlando, but during the match, Asuka shoved the referee onto Moon to avoid Moon's finisher, the Eclipse, continuing Asuka's transition into a villainess that began at TakeOver: Toronto.
-On the May 3 NXT, Moon, Ruby Riott, and Nikki Cross were the final three combatants remaining in a #1 Contender's Battle Royal.
+On the May 3 NXT, Moon, Ruby Riot, and Nikki Cross were the final three combatants remaining in a #1 Contender's Battle Royal.
 During the match, Asuka attacked all three women, resulting in a no contest and cementing Asuka's heel turn.
-After the match, William Regal announced that Asuka will defend the NXT Women's Championship against Moon, Riot, and Cross in a Fatal 4-Way match at TakeOver: Chicago.
+After the match, William Regal announced that Asuka would defend the NXT Women's Championship against Moon, Riot, and Cross in a fatal four-way match at TakeOver: Chicago.
 However, Moon suffered a legitimate shoulder injury after being thrown out of the ring awkwardly during Asuka's attack.
 Therefore, Moon was pulled out of the match, making the match a triple threat.

-On May 6, during at a United Kingdom Championship Tournament live event, Tyler Bate defeated Joseph Conners to retain the WWE United Kingdom Championship.
+On May 6, at a United Kingdom Championship Tournament live event, Tyler Bate defeated Joseph Conners to retain the WWE United Kingdom Championship.
 Following the match, it was announced that on May 7 at the United Kingdom Championship Special, Bate would defend his title against Mark Andrews, who had become the number one contender after defeating James Drake.
 Bate would go on and win the match.
 Also on May 7, Pete Dunne defeated Trent Seven to become the new number one contender for the United Kingdom Championship at TakeOver: Chicago.